 What does this information mean for the savvy homebuyer of Gainesville real estate?

 The more months of inventory available for sale, the more leverage the homebuyer has in determining price and terms for the property.

 What does this mean for the savvy homeseller of Gainesville real estate?

-See above, and commit it to memory.
+Review the information above and commit it to memory.

 I hope this savvy homebuyer and home seller guide to Gainesville real estate comes in handy as you are making your buying or selling decisions here in Gainesville Florida.
 Factoring in the numbers of the real estate market into your decisions and not just going on feelings can serve you well in the long run.